tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   [x] look at review and depen in notion
 -   [x] mention official demo gif

+-   markdown
+    -   wrap each chapter in a `\<section\>`
+    -   make 'dictionary of utopia UI' a dd-dt list?
+    -   improve blockquote - cite, e.g. give blockquote the attribute
 -   give 'skip to the steps'-link extra special styling
--   make 'dictionary of utopia UI' a dd-dt list?
 -   don't repeat links, especially right next to each other
 -   add: make own demo gif?
 -   fix: make it so I can have spaces between list items in markdown without them going haywire in html